The Spiritual History of the Royal Mile

-Opening times: June to September, Monday to Friday, 2-5 pm, at 1 Johnston Terrace, opposite the Hub, near the top of the Royal Mile, Edinburgh.
-For more details, please contact Christian Heritage Edinburgh: 07985 070899; email@example.com
+Opening times: August to September, Monday to Friday, 2-5 pm, at 1 Johnston Terrace, opposite the Hub, near the top of the Royal Mile, Edinburgh.
+The Christian Heritage Centre will be closed in June and July due to renovation.
+For more details, please contact Christian Heritage Edinburgh: 07985 070899; firstname.lastname@example.org

 Music Through The Ages

 In this unique concert a rich tapestry of history, music, theatre and visual art combine together to reveal the events that shaped this nation and impacted the world.
 We begin our journey with Columba and Cuthbert in the sixth and seventh centuries, and pass through the Middle Ages with Queen Margaret and her son, King David, and then onto John Knox, the Covenanters, the Enlightenment and nineteenth-century revival movements here.
 We conclude with the present day.
 Each era is reflected by actors in period costumes and by the music of those times.